dineshchhantyal/chart_gizmo/docs/api/bars.md

 ### Description

 A class to represent a bar chart.
-Inherits from `RawChart`.
+Inherits from `AbstractChart`.

 ### Key Methods